Do you feel stressed that your marriage is not working? Do you wonder why is marriage so hard? And what makes marriage hard?

 Always be respectful towards the other, and never let yourself drift away from your spouse mentally or physically.
 Practice empathy as much as possible.

 Be aware of what your spouse is feeling and try to determine the cause of that feeling.
-Hear them out, no matter how inconvenient it might be for you, but listening is the best way to make your spouse feel better.
+Hear them out, no matter how inconvenient it might be for you because listening is a great way to make your spouse feel better.

 Taking each other for granted